Three books on the Caucasus from St. Martin's Press.

 Throughout the book Georgians are referred to as "Kartvelians" or more specifically as "Mingrelians", "Svans" etc. This practice reflects Hewitt's long-standing belief that ethnicity is a monolithic and unchanging facet of individual identity, and furthermore one that is to be equated with native language, regardless of what the individuals concerned might have to say about it.
 In his role as editor of the volume, Hewitt felt entitled to impose this policy on the texts submitted by his contributors, as when journalist Viktor Popkov refers to "Georgian (actually Mingrelian — ed.) social reformer Tedo Sakhok'ia" (122).

 III.
 NASMYTH.
 While reading Peter Nasmyth's Georgia: In the Mountains of Poetry I could not help recalling a description I had once read of the misadventures of another well-meaning but clueless Brit, who wandered through Georgia over a century ago.
 In volume II of his Ist'oriul-etnograpiuli c'erilebi, Bessarion Nizharadze (pp 12-13) recounts a story heard from his friend Gegi, an experienced Svan hunter, who was assigned as guide to an adventurer named Phillip Wolsley.
 Despite all of Gegi's efforts to lead the Englishman to the best hunting spots and even direct his aim at an ibex within easy shooting range, Wolsley continually shot wide of his mark.
 When it comes to his stated goal of compiling "the first comprehensive cultural and historical introduction to modern Georgia" (so stated on the book's dust jacket), PN seems equally unable to hit the broad side of a barn, despite the patient efforts of his Georgian hosts.
 A large proportion of the misinformation and misconstruals abounding in Nasmyth's book results from his lack of the linguistic skills and cultural background needed to evaluate and contextualize accurately the statements communicated to him by a handful of English-speaking Georgians.
 As anyone who has lived among them knows well, Georgians offer widely divergent interpretations of their history and culture when asked for them by foreigners.
 Some of these interpretations meet the standards of the best-quality scholarship, others have filtered down through Soviet-era ethnographic publications or the popular press, yet others seem to have been cobbled together on the spot from half-remembered readings and things heard from other people, with a dash of exoticizing spice to make them intriguing to the listener.
 Poor gullible monolingual Nasmyth passively takes in anything he hears from his Georgian friends, or for that matter a tipsy "schoolteacher from Moscow" (who functions as one of his principal sources on ethnic relations in Abkhazia), or various foreigners he runs into here and there in Georgia, and who seem no better informed on matters Caucasian than their interlocutor.
 The Svan language, for example, is said to be "similar to the Georgian language of the 4th century AD" (147), and "two Svanetian villages bear the name of the Sumerian water god Lakhamu" (156).
 The description of Khevsurian traditional religion (pages 227-236) is hopelessly garbled.
 On page 114, the rounded dome of Jvari monastery is likened to "an erect nipple, 150 metres above Mtskheta, ready to be suckled by the re-invigorated Christian eye of independent Georgia".
-One unintentionally comic scene features PN, now making his first efforts to acquire Georgian, asking three highland boys for their names with the question "Ra kviat?" (= "What are they called?", instead of the correct 2nd-plural form ra gkviat? ).
-He seems genuinely perplexed when he receives in response "three silent stares, as if I had been the invader from outer space", and concludes thereby that "they obviously had met very few foreigners" (240).
-These and a dozen other such cases are amusing, if a bit sad, and can easily be picked out by the alert reader.
+These and a dozen other such passages are amusing, if a bit sad, and can easily be picked out by the alert reader.
 More insidious are the half-truths, or even falsehoods, about other Caucasian peoples that PN, usually without specifying their source, passes on uncritically to his readers: On page 20 he baldly asserts that in 1941 "the highland Balkars chose to side with the Germans in the hope Hitler might free them from Soviet domination", thereby concurring with Stalin's justification for the deportation of an entire people to Central Asia.
 At several points he refers to the "ethnic cleansing" of Georgians by Abkhazians during and after the 1992-93 war; in the 1860's "Abkhazia's Muslim highland tribesmen repatriated themselves in Turkey" (258), as though this had been a voluntary act rather than a painful and costly exile forced by the Russian conquest of the Northwest Caucasus.

 It is difficult to imagine who could possibly profit from reading this book.
 Those who know Georgia and the Georgians well will find it irritating at best; those who do not will find it of little help, and possibly misleading.
 All in all, Georgia: In the Mountains of Poetry is far more informative on the musings and (mis)adventures of an Englishman far from home than it is on the people, places and phenomena to which he was exposed.